MCOM 407/507.001 | Mondays, 11 a.m.-1:40 p.m. | VB 207

 MCOM 407/507.003 | Mondays, 3:30-6:10 p.m. | MC 110

 Welcome to MCOM 407.
 This is a multimedia reporting capstone course intended to be taken during senior year as your final reporting and writing course.
-You’ll be producing a series of stories that will demonstrate the breadth of the reporting, writing and multimedia skills you’ve learned during your college experience.
-Additionally, you’ll be critiquing the work produced by your peers, giving them feedback on how their work will stand up in the real world.
-In return, you’ll receive their feedback on your work.
+You’ll be producing capstone project that will demonstrate the breadth of the reporting, writing and multimedia skills you’ve learned during your college experience.
+Additionally, you’ll be critiquing the work produced by your peers, giving and receiving feedback on how these projects will stand up in the real world.
 My role will be to facilitate this process and to guide you to appropriate readings, standards and practices.

 Research and create multimedia news and feature articles incorporating hypertext, graphics, photographics, audio and video elements.
 Prerequisites: MCOM 356 and MCOM 341 or consent of instructor.